-The Trustee's investment advisor (Mercer until July 2023 and then Redington from July 2023) provides ongoing advice on the investment strategy for the Scheme.
-This includes advice on managing and monitoring investment-related risks, including climate change.
-The investment advisor works closely with the Scheme's appointed investment manager, BlackRock, to understand the impact of any strategic asset allocation changes on the Scheme's exposure to climate-related risks and opportunities, questioning and challenging where required.
-Investment advisor representatives attend Trustee Board meetings when necessary.
-Previously, Mercer has provided the Trustee with training on climate change and the various components of TCFD during the Scheme year.
+The Trustee's investment advisor, Redington, advises on managing and monitoring investment-related risks, including climate change.
+The investment advisor works closely with the Scheme's appointed investment manager, BlackRock, to understand the impact of any strategic asset allocation changes on the Scheme's exposure to climate-related risks and opportunities.

-The Trustee reviewed its investment advisor over the year and as part of the decision-making process, it checked and interrogated the climate credentials of potential advisors.
+The Trustee reviewed its investment advisor last year and as part of the decision-making process, it checked and interrogated the climate credentials of potential advisors.
+Objectives have been set for Redington which explicitly reference ESG and climate change.